History of the Jews in Gibraltar: Twentieth century and today

 Like the rest of the civilian population, the Jews were evacuated during World War II.
+By early 1943, over 1,500 Gibraltar Jews were refugees in Jamaica, according to the British government.
 Some of the population ended up in camps in Jamaica, where the diet was sometimes less than optimal and there were misunderstandings with Jews who were sent there as refugees from Nazi-occupied Europe.
 Some never returned to Gibraltar after the cessation of hostilities.
 In addition, in 1967, Francisco Franco closed the border with Spain after a referendum in which Gibraltar's residents expressed their desire to remain British.
 The border didn't completely reopen until 1985.
 The population dwindled during the twentieth century.
 However, the Jewish population has again begun to grow, and now numbers about 750, approximately 2% of Gibraltar's residents.
 The years between 2008 and 2011 were remarkable for a nearly 25% increase in the size of Gibraltar's Jewish community.
 Mark Benady, vice president of Gibraltar's Jewish community, is of the opinion that the area's infrastructure, including its four synagogues, could support a community of 2,000.

 On the Gibraltar Tourist Board map at the city center, each synagogue is indicated by a prominent Star of David.
 All of Gibraltar's synagogues are proponents of Orthodox Judaism.
 The Chief Rabbi of Gibraltar is Rabbi Ron Hassid, who has presided over all four synagogues.
 In 2010, he was joined in Gibraltar by Rabbi Rafael Bitan, a native of Manchester.
 Bitan, a Rabbinical judge, serves as the headmaster of the Jewish community's schools.

 In December 2004, Jonathan Sacks, Chief Rabbi of the United Kingdom and Commonwealth, spoke at a service in the Great Synagogue which commemorated the 300th anniversary of the victory of the Anglo-Dutch fleet at Gibraltar.
 The occasion, which also served as a celebration of Gibraltar as a haven for Jews, featured the anthem God Save the Queen sung in Hebrew.
 In 2010, the Gibraltar Jewish Community Organisation celebrated the 95th anniversary of the founding of their organisation.